NotMyself/migrations-presentation/readme.md

 * [Migrate](https://github.com/mattes/migrate) - Go
 * [db-migrate](https://github.com/db-migrate/node-db-migrate) - Node.js

+**Note:** This list is far from exhaustive, pretty much every popular langage has at least one implementaiton of migrations.
+Others have several to choose from where one choice might be dependant on your selected data access pattern.

 ## Common Features of Migrations

 * **Database Versioning** - Migration frameworks typically keep a version table in a migrated database indicating the migration version applied to it.
 Making it easy to tell if your current codebase is compatible.